TnTech-ECE/CapstoneStarterRepo/README.md

 - Dow Cox:
   Electrical and Computer Engineering Student with Industrial Control Systems Specialization.
 Knowledgeable in microcontrollers and software design concepts.
 - John Donnell (Reporter):
+  Computer Engineering Student with experience in PCB Design, debugging, and testing. knowledgeable with coding.

 ### Faculty Supervisor